The Optimal Token Baseline: Variance Reduction for Long-Horizon LLM-RL: Theoretical Analysis

 \subsection{Unbiasedness of the OTB}

-A fundamental requirement for any baseline is that it must not bias the gradient estimate.
-The condition for unbiasedness is that the baseline must be determined by the history $(x, y_{<t})$ (or the prompt $x$ and time $t$) before the specific action $y_t$ is sampled.
-Our OTB depends only on the prompt $x$, the time step $t$, and the expectations over the policy distribution.
-It does not depend on the specific realization of the token $y_t$ for the trajectory being updated.
+A fundamental requirement for any baseline is that it must not introduce bias into the policy gradient estimate.
+To ensure unbiasedness, the baseline at step $t$ must be independent of the sampled action $y_t$, meaning it can only depend on the trajectory history $y_{<t}$ and the prompt $x$.
+Our proposed OTB satisfies this condition because $B_t^*$ relies strictly on the prompt $x$, the current timestep $t$, and expectations taken over the policy distribution, as established in~\cref{theorem:otb}.
+Consequently, it remains completely independent of the specific realization of the token $y_t$ being evaluated in the current trajectory.

 Mathematically, because $B_t^*$ is a scalar constant with respect to the token distribution at step $t$, then we have:

 Similarly, the approximation $\hat{B}_t$ is computed by using group statistics.
 While group-dependent baselines (like the group mean in GRPO) introduce a negligible finite-sample bias of order $O(1/N)$, they remain asymptotically unbiased and are standard practice in RL.
 OTB adheres to this same standard, ensuring the optimization landscape remains valid.